 MLB Cy Young odds come out during the offseason and are appealing for several reasons.
 For one, these types of bets can be a fun way to maintain a rooting interest throughout the season, be it for local talent or an ace on another team.
 Another reason is that they can provide solid value.

 Like many futures bets, Cy Young winner odds come with some risks.
 Pitchers tend to have higher injury risks than position players, and any extended time on the shelf could derail your bet.
 However, Cy Young bets also come with high reward potential, as you’ll often get favorable odds.
-When you place your bet at online betting sites, you lock in those odds regardless of how the market fluctuates.
+When you place your bet at MA sports betting sites, you lock in those odds regardless of how the market fluctuates.

 Once the season begins, Cy Young odds (and all futures markets) will change to reflect how the candidates are playing.
 While betting midseason will give you more data to consider, the odds will also be significantly altered from where they were in the preseason.
 Many sportsbooks will periodically remove/modify Cy Young betting odds.

 To view the sportsbook odds for the Cy Young and other awards, find the MLB section in your sportsbook and head to player futures.
 You can check this regularly throughout the season.